 This is not school.

-NewComm is a network of live companies and the project is the teacher.
+NewComm is a network of live project teams where we put learning to work.
 Students don't study business.
 They run one.
 They don't read about leadership.
 They practice it every week, in real time, with real stakes.
+The result is a student who enters the workforce having already done the work — not just studied it.

 Four years.
 Every year, more responsibility.

 Senior — Legacy Circle & Managing Partners.
 Flip to the other side of the table.
-Lead Roundtables, guide younger students, and shape how NewComm grows.
+Mentor younger students, lead workshops, and help shape how NewComm grows.
 The community that invested in you — you invest back.

 The front door is always open.